-The Community Care Apartments will be launched in February 2021 in Bukit Batok.
-This is the latest addition to HDB’s range of flats and one focused on retirement living.
+The Community Care Apartments was first launched in February 2021 in Bukit Batok.
+This is an addition to HDB’s range of flats and one focused on retirement living.
 A joint effort by MOH, MND and HDB, the new Community Care Apartments brings together affordable public housing, senior-friendly facilities and assisted living and care services into a retirement village concept.
 For those who believe in aging-in-place, this pilot project is Singapore’s first assisted living public housing for seniors.

-Here’s what you need to know about the new Community Care Apartments.
+Here’s what you need to know about Community Care Apartments.

 #1 Community Care Apartments (CCAs) Are Move-In Ready With Built-In Senior-Friendly Designs